 Self-adhesive label is a broad term, what counts as a self-adhesive label?
 Here's a list of things that could be placed in the category:

 Labels became more popular in America as the farming market industry became more and more competitive.
 The idea of lithography that had come from European artists was quickly becoming a good way to sell produce for farmers at markets, they were great for drawing the attention of prospective customers with the bright coloured papers on offer.
 Labels played such a large influence in marketing worldwide, that Microsoft Office Word processor includes a template for self-adhesive labels.

 So, now we've had our little journey through time, and seeing how easy it is to obtain printed labels these days where can you get them?

 Well, we have a simple solution for you, firstly ‘Try before you buy’ with our handy free sample pack.
 You will be able to see our amazing print quality and test our samples on your very own products to check which suits your exact purpose.

-Once you know which material is right for you then head to our easy to use website here, enter your label size, the material of choice and quantity of labels you require for an instant quote.
-Once you’re happy then go ahead and securely buy your labels online and receive your sticky labels 24 hours later, now that’s handy!
+Once you know which material is right for you then head to our easy to use label sticker maker, enter your label size, the material of choice and the number of labels you require for an instant quote.
+Once you’re happy then go ahead and securely buy your labels online and receive them 24 hours later, now that’s handy!